Clean-Terraform/beautiful-jekyll/_posts/2020-04-11-resource-names.markdown

 }

 # Good
-resource "aws_s3_bucket" "alb_logging" {
+resource "aws_s3_bucket" "alb_logs" {
   ...
 }
 {% endhighlight %}

-## Do include the resource type in a module name
+## When naming modules complete the sentence: Module X creates...
 Modules are a collection of Terraform resources that are logically grouped together.
 An example may be a module which creates and RDS Cluster with CloudWatch Alarms and IAM permissions.
 For more information on modules check out the [docs](https://www.terraform.io/docs/configuration/modules.html).

-In the case of modules adding a reference to what a module does adds clarity for other users.
-When naming a module in Terraform include a reference to what the module is for in the name of the resource as a postfix.
+Since modules are a collection of resources it is helpful to indicate what they create in the name.

 {% highlight hcl %}
 # Bad